We're ready to hear from you!

 Are you using a desktop/laptop and have you enabled pop ups?

-We know you love your mobile device, but, unfortunately, phones and tablets are not recommended for use in completing the online application.
-Also, make sure you allow pop-ups and enable third-party cookies to ensure that your application and fee payment will be submitted correctly.
+If you are applying on a desktop or laptop, make sure you allow pop-ups and enable third-party cookies so that your application and fee payment will be submitted correctly.
 If you experience any payment issues, please contact us at ADMSBUS@indiana.edu or (812) 855-0661.
+Please note that the Apply IU Application does not work properly with Internet Explorer.

 If you don’t have a major in mind, have you marked yourself as exploratory?